AllenNeuralDynamics/dlc-capsule-template/README.md

 # facemap-capsule-template
-Base CodeOcean capsule with a working install of [`DeepLabCut`](https://github.com/DeepLabCut/DeepLabCut).
+Base CodeOcean capsule template with a working install of [`DeepLabCut`](https://github.com/DeepLabCut/DeepLabCut).

 - `DeepLabCut==2.3.6` plus all required dependencies
 - tries to update to the latest version of DeepLabCut: you may wish to disable this by deleting `/environment/postInstall`